Dr. Sawako Shirahase

 UNU Centre

-Sawako Shirahase is a professor of sociology at the Graduate School of Humanities and Sociology, the University of Tokyo.
+Sawako Shirahase is a Project Professor at the Graduate School of Agricultural and Life Sciences, the University of Tokyo.

-She received her D.Phil in sociology from the University of Oxford in 1997, and joined the University of Tokyo in 2006.
-She became a professor at the Department of Sociology in 2010.
-She served as Vice President of the University of Tokyo in 2018, and has been an Executive Vice President for International Affairs at the University of Tokyo for two years since 2019.
-She is currently Director of the University of Tokyo Center for Contemporary Japanese Studies.
+She received her DPhil in Sociology from the University of Oxford in 1997 and joined the University of Tokyo in 2006, where she became a Professor at the Department of Sociology in 2010.
+She served as Vice President of the University of Tokyo in 2018, and was Executive Vice President for International Affairs at the University of Tokyo from 2019 to 2021.

 Her main research interests include social stratification and social demography, inequality in income and wealth, and family and social security system in cross-national perspectives.
 She has run several large research projects as a principal investigator.
 They are (1) the research project on “A Comprehensive Study Examining the Forms of Social Stratification in an Aging Society and Constructing Public Norms” (Grand-in-Aid for Scientific Research (S), 2008-2012), (2) the research project on “A Comprehensive Study of the Structural Change in Social Stratification and the Mechanism of Generating Inequality in the Ageing Society with Low Fertility” (Grant-in-Aid for Specially Promoted Research, 2013-2017), and (3) research on “An Empirical Research on how to Generate the Structure of Social Stratification in the Aged Society with Low Fertility,” (Grant-in-Aid for Scientific Research, 2018-2020).